 Kanyakumari – The land of three seas and Temples.

 A trip to Kanyakumari, the pilgrim site known for its serene beaches and architecture, is jam-packed with sightseeing points.
 Let us delve into some of the attractions in and around Kanyakumari.
 These are the must-visit places on your Kanyakumari tour

 Top attractions in Kanyakumari

 The temple town, Kanyakumari is famous for its pristine beaches.
-Earlier known as the Cape Comorin Beach, this tranquil beach is situated at the confluence of the Arabian Sea, Bay of Bengal and the Indian Ocean.
+Earlier known as the Cape Comorin Beach, this tranquil beach is situated at the confluence of the Arabian Sea, Bay of Bengal, and the Indian Ocean.
 A pilgrim site with sacred temples and an amazing seashore makes Kanyakumari special.
-An eye-soothing sight of the beach is the rocky shoreline of the beach that turns into reddish during sunrise and sunset.
+An eye-soothing sight of the beach is the rocky shoreline of the beach that turns reddish during sunrise and sunset.
 The view of the rising sun is a mesmerizing sight and the lighthouse situated along the seashore is an attraction where visitors can enter for a complete view of the beach and its surroundings.
-Kanyakumari beach is also famous for the multicolored sand which cannot be visible at any other part of India.
+Kanyakumari beach is also famous for the multicolored sand which cannot be visible in any other part of India.

 Kanyakumari Devi Temple